-- 4. Describe the process that the applicant will implement to promote these activities and events with members of the congregation and the community (virtual and otherwise); - 5.
-Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and, - 6.
-Describe the organization's plan to be fully operational within seven (7) calendar days of the new grant agreement.
+- 1. Describe their mission, structure, scope of current activities, experience, and capacity to meet the deliverables outlined in this RFA. - 2.
+Describe what services will be delivered, how, and with what intensity. - 3.
+Describe the team who will work on this initiative, including anyone that would be hired to run this work. - 4.
+Describe the process that the applicant will implement to provide Behavioral Healthcare to people who have a Behavioral health (mental illness and/or SUD) condition and a significant medical condition, with focus on older adults. - 5.
+Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise. - 6.
+Describe the organization's plan to be fully operational within seven (7) days of the new grant agreement.

-B. Project Need
+B. Project Need - Competition #1 and Competition #2

-Applicants should describe the unmet need for faith-based prevention and harm reduction activities in the community and where the activities will occur.
+Applicants should describe the unmet need for Integrated Whole Person Care in Washington, DC.
 Note: if referencing publicly available sources of needs assessment data, citations must be provided.
-Preference will be given to applicants who work in identified hotspots or areas where there is a high proportion of overdoses (fatal and nonfatal).

-C. Project Description
+C. Project Description - Competition #1